Rugby League World Cup: 1960–1977: Sporadic competitions

+1982–1994: No host nation and first expansion

 From 1985 to 1988, each nation played each other a number of times on a home and away basis with a number of these games also being considered part of various international tours that took place during the years in which these world cups were being played.
 At the end of that period, Australia met New Zealand at Eden Park.
 The match was a physical encounter, and Australian captain Wally Lewis played part of the match with a broken arm.
 The Kangaroos won the competition 25–12 in front of a capacity crowd of nearly 48,000 spectators.

 This format was repeated from 1989 to 1992 (with games once again also being part of tours) and Australia won again, defeating Great Britain 10–6 at Wembley Stadium in front of 73,361 people.
-This crowd remained a Rugby League World Cup record (and a record for any rugby league international match) until beaten by the 74,468 crowd which attended the 2013 World Cup Final at Old Trafford.
-The fifth nation to compete in these two tournaments was Papua New Guinea, where rugby league is the national, and most popular, sport.
+This crowd remained a Rugby League World Cup record (and a record for any rugby league international match) until beaten by the 74,468 crowd which attended the 2013 World Cup final at Old Trafford.
+The fifth nation to compete in these two tournaments was Papua New Guinea, where rugby league is the national, and most popular sport.

+1995–present: The modern World Cup

-1995–2008: Birth of the modern World Cup
+1995: Birth of the modern World Cup

 In 1995, the competition was held in England and Wales.
-It was again restructured, returning to the traditional 'host' format, with ten teams entering.
+It was again restructured, returning to the traditional "host / co-host" format, and intended (like in 1954) to be a triennial competition.
+The tournament expanded to ten teams with Fiji, Samoa, South Africa, and Tonga making their world cup deputes.
+Great Britain had also split permanently into England, Scotland, Wales, and Ireland, although only England and Wales qualified.
 Unlike previous tournaments where the top two teams in the table played in the final, a knockout stage was added, with quarter and semi-finals.
-New teams competing included Fiji, Tonga, Samoa and South Africa.
 Due to the Super League war, players aligned with the Super League competition were not selected by the ARL to represent Australia, which meant the absence of many star players.
 The tournament, which was also held to celebrate the centenary of the sport, saw over 250,000 people attending the group stages and over 66,000 people attending the final, in which Australia defeated England 16–8.